AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization

 \subsection{Online maximum likelihood updates with adaptive step sizes}

+As shown in Fig.~\ref{fig:tdistribution}, the Student's t-distribution exhibits the property that when $\nu \to \infty$, it reverts to a Gaussian distribution.
+Similarly, when $\nu \to \infty$ (i.e. $w_{mv} \to 1$), the AdaTerm optimizer should also yield a non-robust Gaussian optimization algorithm.

-Following the success of the EMA scheme in outlier-free optimization, we specifically choose the adaptive step sizes so that in the Gaussian limit (i.e. when $\nu \to \infty$), the gradient ascent updates of the mean $m$ and scale $v$ parameters revert to simple EMA updates.
-Under this requirement, we now derive the update rules and the corresponding step sizes for each parameters.
+Following the success of the EMA scheme in outlier-free optimization, we specifically choose the adaptive step sizes, such that in the Gaussian limit (i.e., when $\nu \to \infty$), the gradient ascent updates of the mean $m$ and scale $v$ parameters revert to the simple EMA updates given by eq.~\eqref{eq:ema_m} and eq.~\eqref{eq:ema_v}.